 - Social Justice Group – Concerned with social justice issues in our society.

 - Legion of Mary – Meet each week to pray the rosary and to read and discuss together passages from the Gospel or other inspirational works.
 Also reach out to others with visits & other good works.

-Should you wish to make an enquiry, please complete the form below or call the Parish Office on 9484 1427
+Should you wish to make an enquiry, please call the Parish Office on 9484 1427